 Pronunciation of 'Humulus'

-The word 'Humulus' refers to a genus of flowering plants in the Cannabaceae family, commonly known as hops.
-It is pronounced as 'ˈhjuːmjʊləs' in English.
+The word 'Humulus' is pronounced as /ˈhjuːmjʊləs/ in English (en-US).
+It refers to a genus of flowering plants in the family Cannabaceae, commonly known for hops used in brewing beer.

 Word Origin